coder-forge/chain-forge/README.md

 Another shout...
 *Unstable.
 This project is currently being bumped up to truffle v3*

+*deploying using truffle against `rospen` testnet works as expected.
+Integrating with webservices in this repo does not.
+Security has been integrated, but a code review by ---blockchain engineer--- is need and recommended before using this... ie... help please*

 # About truffle-init-webpack
 This project is build using the webpack project with Truffle.
 Includes contracts, migrations, tests, user interface and webpack build pipeline.
 Project built using [truffle-init-webpack](https://github.com/trufflesuite/truffle-init-webpack)